 When I was little, I loved comic books.
 This was probably because my older brother had a massive collection of them that I wasn’t allowed to touch.
 Like any good little sis, I had a goal of sneakily reading every one of them.
 Maybe that’s why I love the art of Roy Lichtenstein.
 It just feels fun, like being able… Read More

 There are certain images that are just plain iconic.
 You can place them immediately, whether you see them in a museum or screen-printed on a tote bag.
 Monet’s Water Lilies.
 Van Gogh’s Starry Night.
 Warhol’s Campbell’s Soup Cans or Marilyn Monroe Series. *Affiliate links may be present on this page.
 Purchasing items through these links does not change your price… Read More

 When I was a kid, I was strangely drawn to Jackson Pollock’s paintings.
 I didn’t really understand them, but I loved the energy, the color, and the movement. *Affiliate links may be present on this page.
 Purchasing items through these links does not change your price at all, but it does help support this site.
 Please see the disclosure for… Read More

 The works of Vincent van Gogh are some of the best-known paintings in the art world.
 Starry Night and Sunflowers, for example, can be found everywhere from items in gift shops to picture books and children’s projects.
 What is fascinating, however, is his sheer range.
 How could the man who painted The Potato Eaters have also created Field with Poppies just a few years later?

 Edgar Degas’ renditions of dancers were among my early favorites!
 I didn’t really understand everything that went into them, but I loved looking at his dancers.
 They were graceful, beautiful, flowy, and strong…but they were also real.
 He somehow managed to capture both the fantasy of the ballet and the reality of the dancer’s lives.
-How he did this is really an interesting story!

 Ahh, Shakespeare.
 The Bard himself.
 The playwright and poet we all know we’re supposed to teach…but how?
 Perhaps you remember suffering through some plays or sonnets in 10th grade English, frantically trying to figure out what they meant for the test.
 Or maybe you love Shakespeare yourself, but your kids just aren’t there yet.
-This book might be just the ticket!

 Looking at John Constable’s work, it is easy to think of him as “just” a landscape artist.
 This is, in fact, what many people in England thought of him during his life.
 He set out to prove them wrong, and he did so in an incredible way.

 I have so much fun coordinating art projects with other areas of study.
 History, literature, math, and science all lend themselves so well to art!
 (Ok, it’s probably the other way around, but still.)
 That’s why I like the new craze about STEAM (Science, Technology, Engineering, Art, and Math).
 I don’t generally go for fads, especially in education, but this one leaves room for so many great studies.